 Once you’ve turned your slow cooker on, you can just leave it cooking.
 Whereas, when roasting your chicken in the oven, it’s best to check it from time to time and baste the skin.

-As an added bonus, although it takes longer to cook with a slow cooker, it uses less energy than your cooker so it will save money on your energy bill too :)
+As an added bonus, although it takes longer to cook with a slow cooker, it can use less energy than your oven so it will save money on your energy bill too :)

 The chicken will give off a lot of juices while it cooks.